You're stuck.

 How It Works

-Bi-Weekly Live Office Hours
+Monthly Live Office Hours

 Bring your real problems.
 Should we rewrite this?
 Are my devs the issue or is it the process?
 What's the right architecture here?
 Is this a good hire?